Cremation in Florida: Your Complete Guide

 Pre-Need at AM Cremation & Funeral Care

 We offer formal pre-need arrangements in compliance with Florida’s pre-need funeral laws.
-Our Plan Ahead page outlines everything you need to know.
+Our Plan Ahead page outlines everything you need to know, and our dedicated guide — How to Pre-Plan Cremation in Palmetto, FL — explains what is and isn’t price-guaranteed, how funds are protected in a state-certified trust, and how to get started.
 A pre-need processing fee of $125 applies to all pre-arrangement contracts.
 We encourage families throughout Manatee, Sarasota, Pinellas, Hillsborough, DeSoto, and Charlotte counties to reach out and begin the conversation — there is never any pressure.

 Ready to Plan Ahead?
 Begin your pre-arrangement online or call us to speak with a licensed funeral director.